na-na15/na-na15.github.io/_posts/2020-11-06-introduction_to_supervised_learning_in_machine_learning.markdown

 The Supervised works based on the input and output variables.
 In Supervised learning we use the algorithm to learn the mapping function from the input to the output variables.
 This algorithm has a target variable which is to be predicted from a given set of other independent variables.
 Supervised Learning is divided in two group based on the target variables.

 * **Regression:** The target variable is continuing.
 The goal in the regression is to predict the target value.
-There many types of the regression, in below are the names of some of them.
+There many types of the regression, in the list below are the names of some of them.

  1. Linear Regression
  1. Multilinear Regression